jaredly/j3/Roadmap.md

+# THinking about pull requests and syncing

+- an edited-doc should have the `root` that it's based on
+- a pull-request is just an edited-doc, with the edited topelvels being the changes. and the cool part is you can like do a full literate-programming dealio, explaining each change, using non-exported toplevels.

+BUT what about doing like a "diff" of my tree and your tree? how do I tell which things have changed? hrm I guess I could do a full "pull" of your tree, using the merkle tree for efficiency, and then make a new /branch/ for it, and then locally... figure out the differences?
+- yeah ok so that's where it gets a little fuzzy, because I also probably need the /git history/ of your stuff, in order to determine ...common ancestors of edited things? idk. but anyway, I think I fundamentally do have the information, it's just a matter of moving it around.

+so ... hm.
+There's this thing where, in order to diff two branches, first I'll find the TOPs that have different hashes, and then I'll need to "find the common ancestor" ... probably?
+In order to do the merge in the ~best way possible.

+Now, to start I can just bail with saying "the user will figure out how to reconcile".
+And in the ~worst case, they can split the world.

+ok anyway, like I said, I don't think I fundamentally need to make any changes? wellll ok maybe I want toplevels to hang on to the /previous hash/ as well.

 # What does seeding the db look like?

 - obvs need a root module and an initial commit containing that root, and the branch /main/ pointing to it.